 Here are some guidelines for teaching your kids media literacy:

-- Ask questions.
 Teach your children to ask questions of all claims.
 What information was included?
 What information wasn’t included?
 Who says this is true?
 How substantial is the scientific evidence of this claim?
 Is there a company, industry, or person who will profit off me believing this information?
 How does this information fit with information I already know?

-- Look for point of view.
 We all have a point of view.
 Many of us don’t realize that when we’re consuming media, we are consuming a single person’s point of view.
 Identify the writer’s point of view and consider how it influences their claim.
 For example, an Instagram influencer is heavily motivated to gain followers and likes.
 Many of the most successful influencers make money by companies that want to reach their followers.
 This means that we must always weigh what they say against their need to be followed, liked, and paid.